It can be easy to forget that where we keep our money has consequences far beyond our own saving and spending potential.

 It does not invest in fossil-fuel based energy companies, arms companies or tobacco companies.
 Monzo lends out a proportion of deposits (currently 3.5 per cent of) in the form of unsecured personal overdrafts and loans.

 As a branchless, digital bank, Monzo has a relatively low carbon footprint.
 It has a goal of reaching net zero carbon emissions by 2030.
 Monzo offers overdrafts up to £2,000 for eligible customers.
 As well as a free current account, there are Monzo Plus and Monzo Premium options which offer additional features.

-However, it is worth noting that Monzo has partnered with other financial providers such as Shawbrook Bank – which has a poor ethical rating from Ethical Consumer Magazine – to offer savings accounts.
+However, it is worth noting that Monzo has partnered with other financial providers such as Investec and Shawbrook Bank – which have poor ethical ratings from Ethical Consumer Magazine – to offer savings accounts.
 Monzo has also been criticised for excessive remuneration of directors or other staff.
 In 2023, its highest paid director received a total of £2,637 million, £2 million of which was in the form of share-based payments.

-App-based bank Starling – voted ‘Best Current Account Provider’ at the British Bank Awards 2022 – says it expressly avoids funding fossil fuels, mining, arms and military, and instead invests in “government securities and other high quality liquid assets”.
+App-based bank Starling says it expressly avoids funding fossil fuels, mining, arms and military, and instead invests in “government securities and other high quality liquid assets”.
 It is also a founding member of the TechZero taskforce, a small group of UK tech companies working towards net zero emissions.

 Starling also says: “We will not do anything in our tax affairs that runs contrary to either the letter or spirit of tax legislation in the UK and any other country in which we are liable for tax.”

 However, it is worth noting that despite its longstanding opposition to fossil fuels, in March 2021 Starling accepted funding from Qatar’s sovereign wealth fund.
 The fund was set up in 2005 to invest Qatar’s substantial oil and natural gas revenues around the world.